shiftsystems/shift-mon/docs/Variables.md

   downsampling_period: downsampling policy to apply to metrics requires defining `victoria.license`
   retention_filter: retention filter to be applied to data stored in Victoriametrics this requires `victoria.license` to be defined
   tokens: a list of tokens that have Read write access to the Victoriametrics in addition to the `victorialogs_token` variable
-  cert_path:  absolute path to SSL certificate for Victoriametrics should be pem encoded this is optional.
+  cert_path:  absolute path to TLS certificate for Victoriametrics should be pem encoded this is optional.
 By default, shiftmon tries to get certs via letsencrypt
-  key_path:  absolute path to SSL key for Victoriametrics should be pem encoded this is optional.
+  key_path:  absolute path to TLS key for Victoriametrics should be pem encoded this is optional.
 By default, shiftmon tries to get certs via letsencrypt
   slow_query_threshold: Duration when queries should be logged for troubleshooting and if a license is defined it will log stats for all queries longer than this threshold.
 Slow queries will be logged if they take longer than 5s if not defined and query stats will not be gathered unless this is defined
 ## Victorialogs
   domain: Fully Qualified Domain Name to use for accessing Victorialogs
   url: URL Telegraf uses for sending logs
   retention_period: How long Victorialogs should retain logs for.
   tokens: a list of tokens that have Read write access to the Victorialogs in addition to the `victorialogs_token` variable
-  cert_path:  absolute path to SSL certificate for Victorialogs should be pem encoded this is optional.
+  cert_path:  absolute path to TLS certificate for Victorialogs should be pem encoded this is optional.
 By default, shiftmon tries to get certs via letsencrypt
-  key_path:  absolute path to SSL key for Victorialogs should be pem encoded this is optional.
+  key_path:  absolute path to TLS key for Victorialogs should be pem encoded this is optional.
 By default, shiftmon tries to get certs via letsencrypt

 ### Alerting rules
 These will all default to false to avoid alert fatigue